 With Wing Commander: Academy, Origin had seen the value in developing smaller games with existing technology in order to recoup the costs from developing their bigger releases.
 The use of pre-existing engines to build from gave Origin devs the freedom to experiment without being too concerned about reinventing the wheel.
-The next installment in the Wing Commander main series was still a year or so away when players were treated to the biggest departure from tradition in the series so far: Wing Commander: Privateer.
+The next installment in the Wing Commander main series was still a year or so away when players were treated to the biggest departure from tradition in the series so far, Wing Commander: Privateer.

 The success of the original Wing Commander and its continued impact in the PC gaming landscape, with Strike on the horizon, created a lot of excitement in Origin’s entire staff, including its marketing department.
 While Strike Commander was in development, marketing had the idea to create a trading and commerce simulator, provisionally titled Trade Commander.
 Chris Roberts was busy leading Strike, but was intrigued enough to brainstorm the concept alongside Joel Manners, also part of the Strike team.
 The original idea for Trade was to include no battles or piloting, just management.
 Roberts and Manners quickly connected the dots, thinking it would be an exciting opportunity to explore the seedy underbelly of the Wing Commander universe through a Han Solo-esque protagonist.

 Manners’s team was passionate about this new concept, with ideas for the game’s direction implemented organically to its setting.
-Retaining the Wing Commander feel was still crucial, especially in ensuring the flight models for the various ships retained the same sweet spot between simulator and arcade action.
+Retaining the Wing Commander feel was still crucial, especially in ensuring the flight models for the various ships retained the same sweet spot between simulation and arcade action.
 In occasional breaks from Strike Commander’s punishing schedule, Chris Roberts would turn up late at night in Joel Manners’s office to offer feedback in this area.

 You land in bases and planets, and navigate each location in the same classic Wing Commander style: immersive screens where you click on where you want to go.
-You can check in with the local barkeep to see what’s being heard on the grapevine, you can join different guilds, undertake randomized missions, and purchase ships, upgrades, cargo and weapons.
+You can check in with the local barkeep to hear the latest gossip on the grapevine, you can join different guilds, undertake randomized missions, and purchase ships, upgrades, cargo and weapons.
 And that’s all there for you to peruse at the mining base the game starts you on.
 But the vistas are many and varied, from the clean-cut agricultural planets to the seedy, Blade Runner-esque, neon-signs-and-hover cars of New Detroit.
 The Privateer manual, again mostly written in-universe, provided everything from ship descriptions to an interview with a privateer.
 Illustrations were commissioned in the style of Wing Commander’s manual-magazine, Claw Marks, but these ultimately were left unused.

 Privateer was a hit upon release, with a fanbase that included both Wing veterans and newbies, attracted by the free-flowing game design and cool outlaw aesthetics and mechanics.
 Fans have gone so far as to create two remakes of the original game in more modern game engines!
 At the end of the day, Privateer proved that there was more to the Wing Commander universe than the war with the Kilrathi.
 This was an exciting, growing science-fiction universe.
 And it would only get bigger from here on out.